vijay-prema/demo-codespace/README.md

 ### 1. Launching the demo in the Cloud (EASY!)

-First signup for the [Stencila Cloud](https://stencila.cloud/signup) to get yourself an API token.
 Our free tier will let you experiment with Stencila and try out our walkthroughs, or test on your own documents.

 You can launch the demo, in a data center near you, by clicking this button: